Inidhu Inidhu Kadhal Inidhu

 Inidhu Inidhu Kadhal Inidhu is a 2003 Indian Tamil-language buddy romance film directed by Sakthi Chidambaram, and produced by Ramoji Rao.
-A remake of the 2001 Telugu film Anandam, it stars Jai Akash reprising his role from the original and Neha, with Hamsavardhan and Monica in supporting roles.
+A remake of the 2001 Telugu film Anandam, it stars Jai Akash reprising his role from the original, alongside Neha, Hamsavardhan, and Monica.
 The film was released on 8 May 2003.

 Production

 The venture was a remake of the Srinu Vaitla's successful 2001 Telugu film Anandam, with the lead actor Jai Akash retained in his role.

 Soundtrack

 Soundtrack was composed by Devi Sri Prasad, with lyrics written by Vairamuthu.
 The song "Anandam" from the original was replaced with "Azhaguda".
 One of the title songs "Inithu Inithu" was additionally composed.